-Clinical trial results of the Implantable Miniature Telescope have been published in Ophthalmology.
+In 2006, clinical trial results of the Implantable Miniature Telescope were published in Ophthalmology.
 The report documents a potential new treatment model for an unmet medical need -- irreversible vision loss due to bilateral end-stage advanced macular degeneration.
 The investigational Implantable Miniature Telescope is designed to be a permanent solution for moderate to profound vision loss due to advanced, end-stage forms of AMD that have no current surgical or medical treatment options.
-Smaller than a pea, the telescope prosthetic device is implanted in one eye in an outpatient surgical procedure.
+Smaller than a pea, the telescope prosthetic device was implanted in one eye in an outpatient surgical procedure.
 In the implanted eye, the device renders enlarged central vision images over a wide area of the retina to improve central vision, while the non-operated eye provides peripheral vision for mobility and orientation.

 Technology advancements that aim to restore vision

 There have been numerous promising advancements in technology aiming to restore vision to the blind.
 Here are a few of them:

 - Retinal Prostheses: These devices, also known as "bionic eyes", are designed to replace the function of the damaged photoreceptor cells in the retina.
 They capture images with a camera, process them into electrical signals, and send these signals to an electrode array that's implanted in the retina.
 The electrodes stimulate the remaining retinal cells, and the information is passed on to the optic nerve and the brain to provide a form of sight.